kragen/peg-bootstrap/peg.md

 or gives us the new position and the value it matched as our new `state`.

-XXX fixed up to here to not mainstream repetition or put names later

 ### Ordered Choice ###

-The remaining expression types
+Two of the remaining expression types
-(ordered choice, negation, and repetition with `+` and `*`) all can require backtracking.
+(ordered choice, negation, but not terminal strings and parenthesized) can require backtracking.
 So we have to save a state
 and possibly restore that state.

-The paradigm for them all
+Here’s how ordered choice works;
+negation is fairly similar.
-is ordered choice, or alternation.
+In ordered choice,
-If the first alternative succeeds, we don’t try the others;
+if the first alternative succeeds, we don’t try the others;
 but if it fails,
 we restore the previously saved state.